srdusr/dotfiles/README.md

 > Agnostic/cross-platform dotfiles (Linux/MacOS/Windows)

-- This repository is designed to be a bare Git dotfiles repository located in your home directory.
+- This repository is designed to be a bare Git dotfiles repository located in home directory/work-tree.
-- Easy dotfiles management that respects the file hierarchy/XDG structure cross platform.
+- Easy dotfiles management that respects the file hierarchy/XDG structure of the platform.
 - Custom `config` command that intelligently manages files across different operating systems.

 Example: